 This message is displayed when the window needs to be reprogrammed.
 If the vehicle's battery has been recharged or disconnected, you will need to program each front window for the express-up feature to work.
 See Power Windows on page 2-16.

 Vehicle Personalization

-The audio system controls are used to access the personalization menus for customizing vehicle features.
+Use the audio system controls to access the personalization menus for customizing vehicle features.